HCL-TECH-SOFTWARE/HCL-Leap-Samples-and-Assets/Java/Utilities/APIHelper/README.md

 System.out.println(lhr.responseCode);
 try {
-    apiHelper.printStreamToFile(new StringBufferInputStream(lhr.responseJSON.toString()), f);
+  // do something with the response apiHelper.printStreamToFile(new StringBufferInputStream(lhr.responseJSON.toString()), f);
 } catch (IOException e) {
     e.printStackTrace();
 }
 ```

-We have now gone through all the operations and you should have a pretty good idea of how to now interact with the FEB REST API from Java code.
-Now a new wide world is open to you as you want to integrate FEB with existing systems or further enhance your applications with custom code.
+We have now gone through all the operations and you should have a pretty good idea of how to now interact with the LEAP REST API from Java code.
+Now a new wide world is open to you as you want to integrate LEAP with existing systems or further enhance your applications with custom code.

-One example I can think of is a routine that pulls FEB records, checks how long they have been in a certain stage and then sends a notification to the owner (next actor) if longer then desired.
-There are so many cool things that you can do once you know how to interact with the FEB API.
+One example I can think of is a routine that pulls LEAP records, checks how long they have been in a certain stage and then sends a notification to the owner (next actor) if longer then desired.
+There are so many cool things that you can do once you know how to interact with the LEAP API.